datopian/tech.datopian.com/publish/README.md

 * Manual: publication is done by people via a user interfaces or other tool
 * Programmatic: publication is done programatically using APIs and is usually part of automated processes
 * Hybrid: which combines manual and programmatic, for example, harvesting where setup and configuration may be done in a UI by a person and then the process runs automatically and programmatically.
-In addition, new harvesting flows require programmatic setup.
+In addition, some new harvesting flows require programmatic setup (e.g. writing a harvester in Python for a new source data format).

 **Focus on Manual** we will focus on the manual in this section: programmatic is by nature largely up to the client programmer (assuming the APIs are there) whilst [Harvesting][] has a section of its own.
 That said, many concepts here are relevant for other cases e.g. material on [profiles][] and [schemas][].